24.08.2022 | When silo bales store energy for the winter

 To enlarge the graphic

 Over 300 cities, towns and companies in Switzerland regularly supply Axpo with organic waste.
 This waste is used as the raw material and energy source for the fermentation plants.
-Axpo knows how to produce biogas, heat, biological fertiliser and electricity from garden waste, vegetable peelings and food scraps.
+Axpo knows how to produce biogas, heat, organic fertiliser, electricity and animal bedding (naturbett-einstreu.ch) from garden waste, vegetable peelings and food scraps.

 The sustainable products fit seamlessly into the natural recycling circuit by returning nutrients back to nature.

 The different recycling processes support CO2 reduction and an improved climate footprint.
-The energy produced, the high quality fertiliser, and the various compost products carry the seal of quality for organically produced products.
+The energy produced, the high quality fertiliser, and the various compost products carry the seal of quality for organically produced products and are certified for use in organic farming.